Price of Anarchy with Heterogeneous Latency Functions: Part I: The Non-Atomic Case

-We determine a bound on the price of anarchy in $k$-commodity nonatomic networks with heterogeneous affine delay functions.
-Based on Lemma \ref{heterogeneous-poa-poly}, we have the following corollary: \begin{corollary} Let $f$ and $\hat{f}$ be a Nash equilibrium flow and any feasible flow vector, respectively, in an instance with heterogeneous affine delay functions.
+We determine a bound on the price of anarchy in $k$-commodity non-atomic networks with heterogeneous affine delay functions.
+From \Cref{heterogeneous-poa-poly}, we have the following corollary: \begin{corollary} Let $f$ and $\hat{f}$ be a Nash equilibrium flow and a social optimum flow vector, respectively, in a non-atomic $k$-commodity network flow routing game instance with heterogeneous affine delay functions.
 Then